Episode 6: Best co-driver.

 The best co-driver today is the car itself.

 That is what the Mercedes-Benz E-Class embodies, the world’s most intelligent executive saloon.
 The E-Class always knows where it is and what traffic is around it.
 Apart from a host of sensors, this is also ensured by exchanging data with other road users and the infrastructure (Car-to-X), which takes place via secured cloud functions.
 The assistance systems also include Active Brake Assist and Evasive Steering Assist, Active Lane Keeping Assist and Active Blind Spot Assist.
-The DRIVE PILOT in particular, in conjunction with the host of accident prevention systems, is an important step on the road to autonomous driving.

 The vehicle actively helps to steer, keeps a safe following distance on all types of roads and optionally complies with the detected speed limits.
 Mercedes-Benz Intelligent Drive: the brand is getting ever closer to its goal of accident-free driving.